Headorteil/borg-external-harddrive-dmenu/README.md

 I use Hack font for dmenu, so if you don't have it, simply change it.
 I also use dunst as notify manager.
+You have to export SUDO_ASKPASS="path/to/dmenupass" (in your .profile for example) to have sudo -A working

 You would also have to change "path to autobackup.sh" to the real path where you put this script.